 - It’s been a while since you’ve been an employee.
 How would it feel having a manager again?
 What about that might feel challenging or be a tough transition?

 Many independent contractors are accustomed to working for themselves, with their own hours, scheduling, and ability to accept or deny projects.
 The contractor should be honest with themselves (and you) about how it might feel to transition back to employed status.

-The new arrangement would be mutually beneficial.
+The new arrangement should be mutually beneficial.

-The interview described above should give you insight into whether or not the new job role would be a win for the potential hire.
+The interview described above will provide insight into whether or not the new job role would be a win for the potential hire.

 Hiring a contractor as a FT employee with Scalability Solutions.

 Scalability Solutions helps companies to vet and test contractors before taking them on as employees by designing custom, insightful, high-value interviews and simulations, and evaluating results.
 If you’re interested in gaining greater insight into a contractor’s potential on-the-job performance and fit before hiring them as an employee, click here to learn more about how Scalability Solutions can help you.